directus/directus/docs/extensions/secure/execution-types.md

 :::

 The `log` execution type is available in all Directus Secure Extensions with no further permissions required.

 ## Request

-The `request` execution type allows you to make HTTP requests as `fetch` is unavilable in an isolate.
+The `request` execution type allows you to make HTTP requests as `fetch` is unavailable in an isolate.

 ::: tabs